AhsanRiaz9/Assembly-Programming-Materials/README.md

 # Assembly-Programming-Materials
-This will contains different resources for assembly  programming.
+This will contain different resources for assembly  programming.
 MASM, NASM, TASM, Visual Studio, Irvine 32 and emu 8086.